xordspar0/squirrelbot/README.md

 ### Transfering Video Files

-SquirrelBot downloads videos to a local directory that can be specified with the `--dir` option.
+Squirrelbot downloads videos to a local directory that can be specified with the `--dir` option.
 The videos are formatted to be easy to view in Kodi.
 If you run this bot on a different server than your Kodi/media server, you will want to transfer your video files to your Kodi or media server box.
 Here are a couple